54skyxenon/54skyxenon.github.io/content/blog/recruiting-2022.md

 -->

 ## Duolingo
 Duolingo is a meme for the way it teaches languages, yet it was the best internship I've had.
 This was also my first in-person internship, marking the end of the pandemic in many ways for me.
-As soon as my term at Snowflake ended, I flew from Boston to Maine for a quick vacation, then directly to Pittsburgh.
+As soon as my term at Snowflake ended, I took an Amtrak from Boston to Maine for a quick vacation, then flew directly to Pittsburgh.

 {{% blog-shortcode caption="Duolingo headquarters at night." file="https://i.ibb.co/T1ZT5gF/duolingo-hq.jpg" %}}